dgaydukov/cert-aws/sa/files/sa.md

 * aurora replica - aurora native same-region replica
 * mysql replica - cross-region replica based on mysql binlog Parallel Query - ability to distribute computational load across multiple instances.
-You can call lambda from function & stored procedures for MySql Aurora:
+You can call lambda from function & stored procedures for MySql Aurora (see `sa/cloudformation/rds-aurora-lambda.yml`):
+* add `aws_default_lambda_role` parameter to PG (if you don't do it when you call lambda you will get `ERROR 1873 (HY000): Lambda API returned error: Missing designated IAM role (aws_default_lambda_role)`)
-* add iam role to allow db cluster to access lambda
+* add iam role to allow db cluster to access lambda (if you don't do it when you call lambda you will get: `ERROR 1873 (HY000): Lambda API returned error: Missing IAM Credentials for specified aws_default_lambda_role`)
 * configure cluster to allow outbound connections to Lambda.
-This depends on your network config:
+This depends on your network config (if you don't do this you will wait for some time (while rds try to connect to lambda) and get error: `ERROR 1873 (HY000): Lambda API returned error: Network Connection.
+Unable to connect to endpoint`):
     * public cluster - it can access lambda through the internet - so no additional config required
     * private cluster - you have to add NAT gateway or lambda vpc endpoint, so your cluster in private subnet can access lambda
+Don't confuse:
+* lambda accessing resources inside vpc - just put lambda inside vpc, and it will get access to vpc resources.
+If you lambda need internet access, create NAT gateway.
-You can also use s3 form MySql Aurora and you have to configure access to s3 same way as for lambda.
+* access lambda from within vpc - create vpc endpoint for lambda You can also use s3 form MySql Aurora and you have to configure access to s3 same way as for lambda.
 Backtracking - rewind db to specified time (acts like a backup, if you do some destructive operation you can rewind db to previous state):
 * target backtrack window - amount of time you want to be able to backtrack your DB cluster (you can set 24 hours - you can rewind db during whole day)